howbea/Desktop-Logo/README.md

-# logo-widget
+# Desktop-Logo
 Add a logo to the desktop.
-This is a fork of Background Logo extension
+This is a fork of Background Logo extension.
 https://extensions.gnome.org/extension/889/background-logo/